 - If it is a device you no longer need, right-click on it and select Uninstall device.

-Do so for all unnecessary devices.
-Then, restart your PC and check if the issue persists.
+- Do so for all unnecessary devices.
+Then, restart your PC.